numenta/nupic.core-legacy/src/examples/napi_sine/README.md

         <iteration>, <sin data>, <anomaly>\n
 ```

-## Plotting

-The `hotgym_napi` program can output data if a filename is specified.
-Any plotting program can be used to display this CSD data.

 ## Experimentation
 It is intended that this program be used as a launching point for experimenting with combinations of the regions and using different parameters.
 Try it and see what happens...